 Book*hug Press, 2023

-Diving into Anecdote, Kathryn Mockler’s unique debut collection of short fiction, personal stories, and critical observations, is like inviting an old acquaintance over for tea, and she arrives with Tequila; you’re not sure where the conversation is headed because her delivery is as unconventional as the words she speaks.
+Diving into Anecdotes, Kathryn Mockler’s unique debut collection of short fiction, personal stories, and critical observations, is like inviting an old acquaintance over for tea, and she arrives with Tequila; you’re not sure where the conversation is headed because her delivery is as unconventional as the words she speaks.

 Organized in four distinct sections, the author filters complex issues like sexual violence, schoolyard bullies, unhappy adults and climate crisis through her own personal experiences.
 The collection opens with a short story, “The Boy is Dead,” where readers learn the circumstances of an unloved boy’s life.
 It’s harsh, sad, and numbing because the subject matter is all too common.
 Mockler speaks directly to her audience and pulls us into the heart of the story when she says, “You might be disappointed to know that the boy was not in fact murdered.”
 Apathy and neglect killed him, she tells us.
 She pulls us even closer with her final sentence,“I wrote this story about a boy in the hope that you would find it more interesting than if it had been written about a girl with the same experiences.”
 Suddenly, readers are forced to ponder another strong theme embodied in this collection – misogyny.